Calke Abbey, Melbourne, Derbyshire. Home of the Harpur-Crewe Family.

 When is it open?

-Gardens and stables open every day of the week on the same dates from 11.00am to 5.00pm.
+Gardens and stables open every day of the week from February 4th to October 30th from 11.00am to 5.00pm.
 Last admission is 4.30pm.

 Calke Park is open all year, every day 7.30am - 7.30pm